ccm36/API-for-your-IPA/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Taste-a-Beer

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  An adventurous dive into BrewDog's beer catalog for the inquisitive

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Have you ever wondered about experiencing new beers, or revisiting some of your old favorites?
+Taste-a-beer offers solutions to search for, save, and learn more about the beers that keep you coming back for more.
+From finding your favorite style to deciding the beer that best pairs with your meal, Taste-a-Beer provides a curated beer drinking experience for the curious.

 ## Problem ##
   > Describe the problem your product solves.

+  What beer should I drink next?

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Allows you to randomly select or search for beers you may want to try, provides information about each, and allows users to save their favorites into a user profile.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Don't conform to the standard go-to beer; get away from staring blankly at the menu.
+Taste-a-Beer provides you with everything you need to find that next hidden gem of a beer you can't do without.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Upon entering Taste-a-Beer, your new favorite beer is but a 'random beer' click away.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  'I never would have tried XYZ beer had it not been for Taste-a-Beer.
+They opened up my beer drinking experience, and now I'll never drink a Bud Light again!'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  With the ability to search, save, and comment on beers you find, check Taste-a-Beer to find that new brew today.